eshun/Luckysheet/docs/guide/FAQ.md

 ## How to add a custom toolbar?

 **<span style="font-size:20px;">A</span>**: No configuration is currently provided, you can refer to the implementation of the print button in the toolbar to modify the source code:
-1. Search for `luckysheet-icon-print` globally to find the implementation of the print button, in [src/controllers/constant.js](https://github.com/mengshukeji/Luckysheet/blob/master/src/controllers/constant.js) add a similar template string, you need to customize a unique id
+1. Search for `sheet-icon-print` globally to find the implementation of the print button, in [src/controllers/constant.js](https://github.com/mengshukeji/Luckysheet/blob/master/src/controllers/constant.js) add a similar template string, you need to customize a unique id
 2. Modify [src/controllers/resize.js](https://github.com/mengshukeji/Luckysheet/blob/master/src/controllers/resize.js) and add a new record in the toobarConfig object
 3. Modify [src/controllers/menuButton.js](https://github.com/mengshukeji/Luckysheet/blob/master/src/controllers/menuButton.js) to add an event listener